eXigentCoder/presentation-node-build-tools/README.md

 Then to execute it :
 > `npm run lint`

+JavaScript is interpreted, not compiled so but sometimes you still want a "build" phase of the application.
+So what sorts of tasks would we want to run?
+The logic for what your CI/CD server does should be checked into source control, tasks are ideal for this.

+* Minification
+* Obfuscation
+* File concatenation
+* Transpile - Convert from a newer version of ES to an earlier one for browser/Node compatibility
+* Optimisation
+* Check for errors (Lint)
+* Format code (Prettier)
+* Run an application
+* Watch files for changes and then kick off another task such as reboot application
+* Run automated tests (Unit, integration, performance, etc.)
+* Get code coverage
+* Publish (to NPM registry)
+* Deploy to an environment
+* Generate a code complexity report
+* Run any miscellaneous/arbitrary script or binary
+* Update dependencies
+* Check dependencies for vulnerabilities (Snyk)
+* Code generation
+* Data generation

 ## Versioning

 The `package.json` file is used to keep track of the version number of your project/module.
 This version number will be used when publishing to the NPM registry.
 There is a useful command for incrementing this version number from the cli.
 This is great for use with a build/CI server.